With InfluxDB open source (OSS) installed, you’re ready to start doing some awesome things.

 If you’ve installed InfluxDB locally, the

-influx command should be available via the command line.
+influx command is available via the command line.

-influx will start the CLI and automatically connect to the local InfluxDB instance
+influx to start the CLI and automatically connect to the local InfluxDB instance

 (assuming you have already started the server with